openplans/shareabouts/doc/README.md

     src/manage.py runserver

-The server will, by default, be started at http://localhost:8000/ .
+The server will, by default, be started at [http://localhost:8000/](http://localhost:8000/).
-But note that it won't be very useful till you complete configuration below.
+But it won't be very useful [till you configure it](CONFIG.md).

 NOTE: If you're new to programming with virtualenv, be sure to remember to activate your virtual environment every time you start a new terminal session: